sciencegenome/sciencegenome/README.md

 - I have a background in plant biology/bioinformatics, code developer **(prior to 2021: C++, Bash, AWK, R - after 2021: Bash, AWK, Python, Ruby, Julia, Javascript, GO)**.
 At the level of DevOPS, i only work on what is listed in my package/application development.
 - I am not interested in the areas not listed.
 I have developed the skills, I would need as a scientist/academician/researcher, including designing biological hypotheses, analyzing deep sequencing data, and interpreting its biological significance in the context of planned experiments.
 - I consider myself to be someone with a high level of perseverance who is driven and eager to learn and apply what i have learnt.
 - I am result oriented, directive and featured person, who endures developing the capabilities and continous development.
-Till now, i dont use AI for code writing as my approach is specific to specific roles.
+Till now, i havent use AI for code writing.

 **Getting to Know me ahead**
 - You can read this to understand how to avoid fake and how to invest in real people [**Getting to know ahead**](https://drive.google.com/file/d/1pOfBWigcJAuQitLSdpxnD1YZ3hB6ZkU0/view?usp=sharing)
 - Deciding my personal preferences/choices/likes/dislikes is not anyone role and neither i will consider nor i will give importance.
+- No one has the right to make a decision for any other indivual based on their thinking/assumptions.
 - Extremely collaborative and I only supports those who support me.
 - Highly Communicative, approachable, motivated, task and solution oriented, time responsive, and initiative taker.
 - I give importance and priority to the people I am working and communicating with.
-- If you have heard anything, make an approach to confirm with me, may be you have heard from wrong or false people.
+- If you have heard anything, make an approach to confirm with me, may be you have heard from wrong/false/fake people.

 **Scientific/Academic/Research:Plant, Bacterial, Fungal Bioinformatics, Deep Learning,and DevOPs.**
 - **2024 onwards:** Universitat Potsdam, Germany, where I am currently based submitting applications and self-learnt Julia, GO and Javascript.
 During this time, I benchmarked PacBioHifi genome analysis with complete web-based real time monitoring invoking javascript/HTML-CSS, and coded several approaches, packages, gems in Python, Ruby, Julia, GO.
 I am also self-learning Geospatial Application Development to link the geospatial analysis and deep learning approaches.